flexera-public/cbi-oi-kubecost-exporter/README.md

 flexera-kubecost-exporter
 ```

-### Helm package manager
+### Kubecost exporter helm chart for Kubernetes

-There are two different approaches for passing custom Helm config values into the kubecost-exporter:
+There are two different ways to transfer custom Helm configuration values to the kubecost-exporter:

 #### 1. Pass exact parameters via --set command-line flags: